 120 GeV protons strike thin Carbon target

-#1 Updated by Hans-Joachim Wenzel almost 5 years ago
+#1 Updated by Hans-Joachim Wenzel about 5 years ago

 - File proton-C-31GeV-K-pi-ratio-qgsp-regre-g4.10.1.p01.gif proton-C-31GeV-K-pi-ratio-qgsp-regre-g4.10.1.p01.gif added